-For gardeners, fall is planting time for tulips, daffodils, alliums and other spring-blooming bulbs.
-While we’re busy planting our bulbs, chipmunks and squirrels are busy gathering nuts, berries and seeds for the winter ahead.
-If you’re a rodent working hard to fill up your food cache, the flower bulbs we’re planting are buried treasure: tasty, nutritious and easy to transport.
+Fall is planting time for tulips, daffodils, alliums and other spring-blooming bulbs.
+While gardeners are busy planting bulbs, chipmunks and squirrels are busy gathering nuts, berries and seeds for the winter ahead.
+If you’re a furry rodent working hard to fill up your food cache, the flower bulbs we’re planting are like buried treasure: tasty, nutritious and easy to transport.

-It’s heartbreaking to have your flower bulbs become dinner for some pesky critter.
+Sure these guys are cute and just trying to survive.
+But it’s heartbreaking to spend time and money on bulbs, and have them be devoured or carted off.
 Read on for some easy planting tips that can help you keep your fall bulbs safe from chipmunks and squirrels.

 Don’t Tempt Them

 Not all flower bulbs are appealing to chipmunks and squirrels.
-So one strategy is to plant bulbs they avoid, including daffodils, alliums, scilla (Siberian squill), hyacinths, muscari (grape hyacinths), fritillaria, camassia, chionodoxa, galanthus (snowdrops) and leucojum (summer snowflake).
+So the simplest strategy is to plant bulbs they avoid.
+These include daffodils, alliums, scilla (Siberian squill), hyacinths, muscari (grape hyacinths), fritillaria, camassia, chionodoxa, galanthus (snowdrops) and leucojum (summer snowflake).

-Planting your bulbs with smelly a organic fertilizer such as bone meal or fish emulsion may attract skunks, dogs and cats well as chipmunks and squirrels.
-Bulbs already contain everything they need to flower, so skip the fertilizer and avoid attracting attention to your newly planted bulbs.
+When planting these and other bulbs, don’t add a smelly organic fertilizer such as bone meal or fish emulsion.
+The scent will attract skunks, dogs and cats, as well as chipmunks and squirrels.
+Flower bulbs already contain everything they need to bloom, so skip the fertilizer and avoid attracting attention to your newly planted bulbs.

 Hide the Evidence

-Take time to clean up after you have finished planting, so you don’t leave clues that there might be something tasty underground.
-Chipmunks and squirrels are curious, and freshly dug soil indicates something was recently buried.
-Spreading a thin layer of bark mulch or shredded leaves over newly planted areas will help to hide the disturbance.
+After you finish planting, take time to clean up and minimize any clues there might be something tasty underground.
+Chipmunks and squirrels are curious, and freshly dug soil invites investigation.
+Spreading a thin layer of bark mulch or shredded leaves over newly planted areas will help hide the disturbance.

 Another way to cover your tracks is to plant your bulbs into a groundcover or among low-growing perennials such as vinca, ajuga, heuchera or lamium.
-Squirrels and chipmunks are unlikely to notice the newly planted bulbs, and they may also be less inclined to dig through foliage and roots.
+Squirrels and chipmunks are unlikely to notice the newly planted bulbs, and may also be less inclined to dig through foliage and roots to get them.